bhurn02/rms-invoicing/documents/utility-rate-management-enhancement-proposal.md

 ## Executive Summary

-This proposal outlines two critical enhancements to our RMS (Real Estate Management System) that will significantly improve operational efficiency and reduce manual workload for our property management team in the Commonwealth of the Northern Mariana Islands (CNMI).
+This proposal outlines two critical enhancements to our RMS (Real Estate Management System) that will significantly improve operational efficiency and reduce manual workload for our property management team.
+While the system currently serves properties in the Commonwealth of the Northern Mariana Islands (CNMI), these enhancements are designed to be scalable and applicable to any property management location.

 ## Current Challenges

 ### 1. Manual Utility Rate Updates
-- **Problem**: Monthly utility rate changes (Electric/CNMI and LEAC rates) require manual updates for each of 100+ active tenants
+- **Problem**: Monthly utility rate changes (Electric and LEAC rates) require manual updates for each of 100+ active tenants
 - **Impact**:
   - 4-6 hours of manual data entry per month
   - High risk of errors and inconsistencies